EikenDram/kube-build/os/coreos/README.md

 Alright, no idea how it's supposed to work, exposing 80 port doesn't seem to work, not that i know how to check if it's working or not, but `rpm-ostree install skopeo` doesn't find the package so fail for now

-Can try building a custom coreos image, but that's quite a lot of work, so maybe sometime later
+Can try building a custom coreos image, but that's quite a lot of work, maybe sometime later